russelrk/MLUtilities-/README.md

 ```bash
 python main.py --n <samples_per_class> --target_value <target_value> --sen --youden_index --display_cm
 ```
+  - `--n`: Specifies the number of samples for each class.
+(Default: 500)
+    - Example: `--n 1000` will generate 1000 samples for both positive and negative classes.

 The provided command-line interface offers flexibility, ensuring that users can replicate different real-world scenarios and understand model dynamics with ease.